Morgan Caplan

 Oswaldo Acosta, CEO of City First Enterprises, reflects on how climate finance is entering a new phase—one defined less by abundant federal resources to a leaner, more disciplined market, built for efficiency, and long-term resilience.
 Drawing on more than a decade in community lending, Acosta explains why this moment requires CDFIs and green lenders to rethink how they grow, deploy capital, and lead through uncertainty.

-On the kind of projects City First Enterprises finances:
+What kind of projects does City First Enterprises finance?

-“A typical transaction for us is an affordable housing structure with 200 and 250 residents that needs millions of dollars to either retrofit their existing infrastructure or they need to put solar on the rooftop… In the long term, that investment will translate into savings.”
+“A typical transaction for us is an affordable housing structure with 200 to 250 residents that needs a million dollars to either retrofit their existing infrastructure or they need to put solar on the rooftop… In the long term, that investment will translate into savings.”

-“Before 2025… the world was abundant.
+“The world was abundant.
 We had an infinite amount of resources to execute our vision to do rapid and effective and equitable transition to the green economy.
-Billions of dollars were flowing into the sectors.
 It was a frenzy into executing and executing fast and being as effective as possible.
-Organizations, think tanks, academic departments, and policymakers, and local and federal politicians, everybody was aligned more or less… In concurrence with that, we had corporate America behind the movement.
+Organizations, think tanks, academic departments, policymakers, and local and federal politicians, everybody was aligned more or less.
+In concurrence with that, we had corporate America behind the movement.

-“Corporate leaders and organizations in general, including philanthropy, grew very wary of being perceived as too close to what the CDFIs and clean energy finance, and climate finance groups were doing, and how they were preserved in their approach.
+“…Corporate leaders and organizations in general, including philanthropy, grew very wary of being perceived as too close to what the CDFIs, clean energy finance, and climate finance groups were doing, and how they were reserved in their approach.

 Know someone who should be featured?
 Email us: info@echocomms.com.